-In spite of this strong track record, our nickel metal hydride batteries are reaching the end of their advancement potential, and new battery technologies are needed to improve on the current generation of HEVs.
 Plug-in hybrid electric vehicles (PHEVs) and pure battery electric vehicles (BEVs) make significant additional demands on battery technology that nickel metal hydride batteries are not equipped to handle.
 Unlike HEVs, which maintain a narrow state of charge window, PHEV batteries are intended to be depleted to a low level when they are the primary energy source for the vehicle.
 And BEVs are designed to run solely on battery power.
 The batteries used in PHEVs and BEVs must function well in a wide range of conditions; tolerate running until nearly depleted and then being fully charged; store and provide a lot of power; last a minimum of 10 years or 150,000 miles; and, ideally, be compact and lightweight.
-Because nickel metal hydride batteries have significant limitations for such applications, automakers are moving toward lithium-ion batteries for next-generation HEVs and for PHEVs and BEVs.
-These batteries have greater energy density and are lighter than nickel metal hydride batteries.
-Even so, the technology is still evolving, and costs are still relatively high.
-(See the section on Battery Evolution below).
+Because nickel metal hydride batteries have significant limitations for such applications, automakers, including Ford, are now offering lithium-ion batteries for current-generation HEVs and for PHEVs and BEVs.
+These batteries are lighter and smaller than nickel metal hydride batteries.
+Even so, the technology is still evolving, as discussed below, and costs are still relatively high.

-Battery technology is evolving.
-The following table shows how new battery technology, such as the nickel metal hydride batteries used in today’s HEVs and the lithium-ion battery technology of next-generation electrified vehicles, compares to the traditional 12-volt lead-acid battery.
+Battery technology has been evolving.
+The following table shows how new battery technologies, such as the nickel metal hydride batteries used in previous HEVs and the lithium-ion battery technology in the current generation of electrified vehicles, compare to the traditional 12-volt lead-acid battery.

 |Lead-Acid||Nickel Metal Hydride (Ni-MH)||Lithium-Ion (Li-ion)|